christopherwira/anon-auth-zkp-set-membership/README.md

 We provided all replay attack prevention algorithms for each scheme in the `contracts` folder.
 We wrote our algorithms in [Solidity](https://soliditylang.org/) and deployed them to an Ethereum Testnet using [Online Remix IDE](https://remix.ethereum.org/).

-After investigating the results of each algorithms, we provided the CSV files of our raw data and a Jupyter Notebook file that are used to create our experiment results in the `data` folder.
+After investigating the results of each algorithm, we provided the CSV files of our raw data and a Jupyter Notebook file that are used to create our experiment results in the `data` folder.

 ## Getting our repository